A World-Class Breast Surgeon in Oregon

 Even a small surgical adjustment made to your nose can result in a big improvement in overall facial harmony.
-Nose surgery or rhinoplasty involves more than merely making noses smaller.
+Nose surgery or rhinoplasty in Eugene, Oregon, with Dr. Mark Jewell involves more than merely making noses smaller.
 As your most prominent facial feature, a nose that is out of proportion or unbalanced with other features can negatively impact your self-image.
-Your nose needs to look natural and compliment other facial features; it is a balancing of size, width and angles.
+Your nose needs to look natural and complement other facial features; it is a balancing of size, width and angles.

 What can rhinoplasty surgery accomplish for me?